“What about this room?”

 And makes this place our very last home.

 Or soon your bones will lie on this floor.”

 Gerial didn’t laugh.
 Neither did Calruz or most of the other adventurers.
-Ceria’s face was pale as the light of her wand and the glowing words faded again, letting darkness creep back.
+Ceria’s face was as pale as the light of her wand, and the glowing words faded again, letting darkness creep back.